Punta Gorda, The Other Belize

 2. Ancient Civilizations: Southern Belize is the site of some of the earliest Mayan settlements (Preclassical: 2000 B.C. to 250 A.D.).
 Two of the most popular archaeological sites are Lubaantun (700-900 A.D.), once the largest Mayan ceremonial center in southern Belize, and Nim Li Punit (250-1000 A.D.) featuring pyramids and impressive stone stelae (pillars), some with intricate carvings.

 3. Garifuna and Maya Cultures: Immersion in different lifestyles and cultures may be the greatest benefit of off-the-beaten-path travel for families.
 Southern Belize is home to the Garifuna culture, a fusion of African and Carib Indian cultures with a lilting language declared a UNESCO Masterpiece of Oral and Intangible Heritage of Humanity in 2001.
 In PG, you can sample unique local cuisine, like cassava pudding and a plantain dish known as “hudut,” and learn about the powerful percussive Garifuna music at the Warasa Garifuna Drum School.
-If you’re traveling in November, don’t miss PG’s annual Battle of the Drums and Food Fete, a three-day celebration of Garifuna music, flavors, and history.
+If you’re traveling in November, don’t miss PG’s annual Battle of the Drums and Food Fete, a three-day celebration of Garifuna music, flavours, and history.

 This region also has a strong Maya presence, which you can discover through the Living Maya Experience tour.
 Kek’chi Maya families will open their homes to show you how Maya peoples lived 50 years ago and today, and they will teach you to prepare a typical meal or try your hand at crafting baskets, textiles, and hammocks in the Mayan tradition.

 And don’t forget the chocolate!
-Green & Black’s “Maya Gold,” and Ixcacao Chocolate source their cacao in Toledo District, and on chocolate tours you can wander through the cacao groves, learn about chocolate making, and even make your own delicious chocolates.
+Green & Black’s “Maya Gold” and Ixcacao Chocolate source their cacao in Toledo District, and on chocolate tours you can wander through the cacao groves, learn about chocolate making, and even make your own delicious chocolates.
 If you’re a true chocoholic, don’t miss May’s annual Festival of Chocolate.